Department of Computer Science (GRAD)

 The Department of Computer Science is housed in two adjacent buildings, the Frederick P. Brooks Jr. Computer Science Building and J. Carlyle Sitterson Hall.
 These two buildings are connected by hallways on all floors so that they function as a single, larger building.

 The Brooks Building was dedicated in 2008 and named for the department's founding chair, Frederick P. Brooks Jr. It opened up 32,000 square feet of new research space, offices, and classrooms.
 These include a 50-seat classroom; the Stephen F. Weiss Seminar Room, with seating for 20 around a table; the Registrar's classroom, with theater seating for 80; and the Faculty Conference Room, which seats 50 at tiers of curved desktops.
 Meetings or discussion groups take place in the chair's conference room and in five smaller meeting areas, each with projectors.
-Perhaps the most striking area of the building is the new noise-controlled graphics laboratory, which is divided into three areas by floor-to-ceiling blackout curtains for light and sound suppression.
-It has 11-foot ceilings and a unistrut mounting grid to mount hardware as needed.
+The robotics lab has high bay ceilings for aerial drone research as well as a number of terrestrial based robot platforms ranging from single arms to quadrupeds.

 General Computing Environment

-The department's computing environment includes over 1,000 computers, ranging from older systems used for generating network traffic for simulated Internet experiments to state-of-the-art workstations and clusters for graphics- and compute-intensive research.
-Departmental servers provide compute service, disk space, e-mail, CVS (version control software), Web service, database services, backups, and many other services.
-All systems are integrated by means of high-speed networks and are supported by a highly skilled technical staff that provides a consistent computing environment throughout the department.
-The data network provides connections at either 100 Mbps, 1Gbps, or 10 Gbps.
-Most students are assigned to a two- or three-person office, though some larger offices can hold more students.
-Each student is assigned a computer, with computer assignments based on the students' research or teaching assignments and their seniority within the department.
-In addition to the departmental servers and office systems, our research laboratories contain a variety of specialized equipment and facilities.
+The department’s computing environment includes over 1000 computers, ranging from older systems used for generating network traffic for simulated Internet experiments to state-of-the-art GPU workstations and clusters for graphics and compute-intensive research.
+Departmental servers provide computing services, disk space, email, source code repositories, web services, database services, backups, in addition to other services.
+All systems are integrated by means of high-speed networks, described below, and are supported by highly skilled technical staff who provide a consistent computing environment throughout the department.

 Admissions and Financial Aid